rfc-st/humble/docs/index.md

 Requires Python [3.11](https://www.python.org/downloads/release/python-3110/) or higher along with a few [dependencies](https://github.com/rfc-st/humble/blob/master/requirements.txt).

+## What does it offer?

+I sincerely believe that HTTP response headers are often overlooked in security audits: after several years working in cybersecurity I believe that proper header configuration can prevent serious vulnerabilities and save headaches in the long run.

+*humble* provides a quick, direct, and honest way to identify:
+- Deficiencies in your security header configuration
+- Hundreds of technical references and best practices

+You have nothing to lose by trying it; are you up for it? :).

 ## Who Made It?

 Rafa *'Bluesman'* Faura Cucalón; you can read about me on [LinkedIn](https://www.linkedin.com/in/rafaelfaura/).